rqlite/rqlite/CONTRIBUTING.md

 ## Building rqlite
 *Building rqlite requires Go 1.5 or later. [gvm](https://github.com/moovweb/gvm) is a great tool for managing your version of Go.*

-Download and run rqlite like so (tested on 64-bit Kubuntu 14.04 and OSX):
+Download, build, and run rqlite like so (tested on 64-bit Kubuntu 14.04 and OSX):

 ```bash
 mkdir rqlite # Or any directory of your choice.